kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

     |Sustained Latency | 134ms  | 45ms | 105ms | 161ms|
     |Maximum Throughput | 1676/s  | 670/s | 1108/s | 1757/s |

 From the tests above, it is clear that while for all of these test cases the combined throughput of all the taskmanagers almost remained same, the sustained latency kept improving as the degree of parallelism was increased.
 In case of 1,000,000 events it decreased from 409ms (for parallelism 1) to 142ms (minimum for parallelism 2) to 36ms (minimum for parallelism 4).
 Then, I ran the same test for 2,000,000 events to verify this trend, and these tests demonstrated the same behavior as well, where the latency went down from 469ms (for parallelism 1) to 137ms (minimum for parallelism 2) to 45ms (minimum for parallelism 4).
-It is also notable that, none of these test cases experienced any backpressure.
+It is also notable that, none of these test cases experienced any **backpressure**.

 ---